 About Five Star ER

-Five Star ER is locally owned and operated by the physicians of Emergency Service Partners, a respected provider of emergency physician services to hospitals and health systems across Texas for nearly 30 years.
+Five Star ER is a freestanding 24 hour Emergency Room in Austin and the surrounding area.
 Our experienced physicians bring their excellent tradition of emergency care to a first-class, patient-centered freestanding ER.

 Our patient-centered care means you will come first.
 We provide the same capabilities of a hospital emergency room, without the wait.
 Patients enjoy the comfortable waiting room lounge and private exam rooms.
 To find the location nearest you, click here.